 Lewisville, TX 75067

-If you travel abroad after your status has been changed, you will need to apply for an F-1 visa at a U.S. consulate with which to return.
+- After change of status is approved: If you travel after approval, you'll need to apply for an F-1 visa at a U.S. consulate to return.